 A loan is impaired when, based on current information and events, it is probable that a creditor will be unable to collect all amounts due according to the contractual terms of the loan agreement or when its terms have been modified as a concession resulting from the debtor's financial difficulties, referred to as a troubled debt restructuring.
 As of December 31, 2018, impaired loans totaled \$116.2 million and included \$99.8 million of loans deemed troubled debt restructurings as compared to total impaired loans of \$139.8 million at December 31, 2017, which included \$98.4 million of loans deemed troubled debt restructurings.
 Impaired loans had \$7.2 million and \$5.4 million of the allowance for credit losses allocated to them at December 31, 2018, and December 31, 2017, respectively.
 Impaired loans are measured based upon the loan's market price, the present value of expected future cash flows, discounted at the loan's effective interest rate, or at the fair value of the collateral if the loan is collateral dependent.
-If the loan valuation is less than the recorded value of the difference.
+If the loan valuation is less than the recorded value of the loan, dependent upon the level of certainty of loss, either a specific allowance is established or a charge-off is recorded for the difference.
 Smaller balance (individually less than \$1 million as of December 31, 2018) homogeneous loans are collectively evaluated for impairment and excluded from impaired loan disclosures as allowed under applicable accounting standards.